abbaasalif/PLC_final_assesment/README.md

 # PLC_final_assesment
 codes for practical for PLC final assessment

+#### Disclaimer: the code is open source but please do not copy for university assignments as you might get into trouble for academic malpractice

 Question 3
 here to change your input edit the input.txt where you can enter a assign statement in the following format